comodoo/resin-rpi3-odoo-posboxless/README.md

 7. Install this container into the Raspberrypi3 (this step will take some time too): `sudo resin local push resin.local -s .`
 8. Connect barcode scanner, printer and other external devices to the Raspberrypi3
 9. Reboot the Raspberrypi3

-**WARNING:** Odoo does not require the posboxless and the web client (in this case, electronjs) to run in the same host, you can configure the client in such a way that the barcode scanner, printer, etc. are connected to another computer which is running the posboxless.
-However, to make this configuration works, the computer running the posboxless also has to run Postgres.
-We are not covering this case at this moment, so install both in the same board.